Strabox/Easyuino/README.md

 Important: Nevertheless I will accept suggestions for interesting devices/sensors to develop and if there are a lot of interest I will start prioritize them.

-More Important: If you have question you can contact me too !!!
+More Important: If you have any question about the library or some doubts about the supported devices you can contact me too !!!

 Contact Channels:
 - Email: easyuino@gmail.com

-### Already Implemented, Documented and Tested = Ready to Use
+### Implemented, Documented and Tested = Ready to Use

 - RGB led, Ultrasonic Module (measure distances) , GSM Module (currently only SMS services), Relay Module